Fans mourn João Gilberto at Rio de Janeiro funeral

 “He will stay alive inside us, he will not die, his music will not disappear,” Cruz said.
 “He left a mark with that strength he had, that sweetness and love he put while playing, that is unforgettable.”

-Gilberto also was honored at the final of the Copa America soccer tournament held in Rio de Janeiro.
+Gilberto, a two-time Grammy winner, also was honored at the final of the Copa America soccer tournament held in Rio de Janeiro.
 Tens of thousands of fans stopped for a minute of silence for Gilberto before the game started Sunday and pop star Anitta closed her opening performance by screaming, “Light to the master, João Gilberto!”

+The Latin Recording Academy said in a statement on Monday that Gilberto was “an architect of bossa nova music” and that his “innovative style and master musicianship helped turn the genre into a worldwide phenomenon.”

 The 88-year-old Gilberto died of natural causes in his home in Rio de Janeiro on Saturday.
-He was one of the fathers of bossa nova music, which gained international popularity in the 1960s.